vsetchinfc/beliefs-in-wreaths-google-ads/AI-CONTEXT.md

 - Search terms: Campaigns → Insights and reports → Search terms
 - Locations: Campaigns → Locations (left sidebar)
 - For future sessions: Use updated navigation paths for new UI

+## 🚨 MONTHLY REMINDER: Check Auto-Apply Settings
+**⏰ CHECK ON THE 1ST OF EACH MONTH**

+Google periodically re-enables auto-apply recommendations without warning.
+These can automatically change your bidding strategy from Manual CPC to automated bidding.

+**How to check:**
+1. Go to **Recommendations** (left sidebar)
+2. Look for **gear icon ⚙️** or **"Auto-apply"** button (top-right of page)
+3. Click to open auto-apply settings

+**CRITICAL - Keep these DISABLED:**
+- ❌ All 10+ options under **"Bidding"** section:
+  - Bid more efficiently with Target impression share
+  - Bid more efficiently with Maximise clicks
+  - Bid more efficiently with Maximise conversions
+  - Bid more efficiently with Maximise conversion value
+  - Set a target CPA/ROAS
+  - Adjust CPA/ROAS targets
+  - etc.
+- ❌ Add broad match keywords (under Keywords & targeting)
+- ❌ Add store visits as account default goal (you're online-only)

+**Safe to keep ENABLED:**
+- ✅ Remove redundant keywords
+- ✅ Remove non-serving keywords
+- ✅ Remove conflicting negative keywords

+**Why this matters:** With only 2-3 conversions, automated bidding will waste your budget.
+Manual CPC gives you control with limited data.

+**Last checked:** November 15, 2025 - All bidding auto-apply settings were enabled and have been disabled.

 ## Important: Product Details
 **What Beliefs in Wreaths Sells:**